happykhan/binCrisp/README.rst

 - svgwrite: https://pypi.python.org/pypi/svgwrite

 Be sure these are installed and on your path.
 See USAGE for optional parameters.
+Easiest way to set up svgwrite is with pip:

+ pip install -r requirements.txt

 binCrisp has one module (at the moment): findcr